Everything You Need to Know

 Here is an example of a standard HVAC system:

 - Thermostat: It allows you to control the temperature, either manually or programmed automatically to adjust on a timer.
-When the air temperature drops below a set point in heating mode, the thermostat turns on the heat source.
-In cooling mode, when the temperature rises above a set point, the thermostat turns on the A/C and the fan in your air handling unit.
+When the temperature drops below a set point in heating mode, the thermostat turns on the heat source.
+When the temperature rises above a set point, it turns on the A/C and the fan in your air handling unit.

 - Air Handling Unit: The air handling unit circulates air across a heating or cooling coil.
 Also, it can be a “furnace” that internally heats the air with gas or electric heat.
 The unit is designed to deliver heated or cooled air to the various supply ducts throughout your building.